Early Years

 The Early Learning and Childcare Team (ELCC) support early years providers to follow the graduated approach in supporting and identifying children’s needs at the earliest opportunity.

 A Portage home teaching service is available for children with a SEN or disability who are not yet accessing a nursery provision.
-Portage groups are also available with a nursery style environment, providing opportunities for parents to network while focusing on structured teaching, child led play and family focus elements of Portage.
+Portage groups are also available within a nursery style environment, providing opportunities for parents to network while focusing on structured teaching, child led play and family focus elements of Portage.

 Universal support in the Early Years